QuickBooks Blog

 • Better Business Bureau

-6. Apply for a business license and permits
+6. Apply for business license and permits

 Do you need to register your business?

-Ultimately, this depends on the type of business structure you’ve chosen.
-Existing businesses that are perhaps expanding should be aware of registration requirements, and new businesses should consider the following:
+Whether you need to register your business depends on the type of business structure you choose.
+Existing businesses that are perhaps expanding should be aware of the registration requirements, and new businesses should consider the following:

 Why should you register your business?

-• You can hire employees and pay them per your state’s laws.
+• Hire employees: You can hire employees and pay them per your state’s laws.
 When you register your business with the state, you’ll receive a state EIN that allows you to collect state taxes for your employees.

 Recommended for you